 Sec.
 C3-10-7.
-Mayor's Powers103.
+Mayor's Powers.

-In addition to the powers enumerated herein, the Mayor shall have authority to perform such acts and duties as may be prescribed herein or by other laws of the State or by ordinances.
-The Mayor shall devote the full time necessary to the duties of the office and shall be responsible for the proper performance of their duties by all the appointive officers and departments and employees.
+In addition to the powers enumerated herein, the Mayor shall have authority to perform such acts and duties as may be prescribed herein or by other [laws]Laws of [the]this State or by [ordinances]Cordinances.
+The Mayor shall devote the full time necessary to the duties of the office and shall be responsible for the proper performance of their duties by all the appointive officers and [departments]Lepartment s and employees.
+(Referendum 11-8-1977; Referendum 11-3-1987)